jenncross/jenncross.github.io/_projects/integrating-ai.md

 -   Visualizations of classification decision-making processes
 -   Providing immediate feedback during model training and testing
--   Supporting math standards interpreting data and graphs Additionally, this work has been extending into the development of interfaces for helping elementary age students also understand addition machine learning methods including reinforcement learning.
+-   Supporting math standards interpreting data and graphs

+Additionally, this work has been extending into the development of interfaces for helping elementary age students also understand additional machine learning methods including reinforcement learning.

 ### Co-Design Workshop with Teachers

 Geling (Jazz) Xu, graduate student, developed and led co-design activities with our partner teachers.
 During these workshops the partner teachers explored the Smart Motor and Smart App platforms, and working collaborative on the design of classroom activities for introducing these tools to students.
 These workshop have helped to inform both machine learning instructional design for elementary students as well as informing the development of experiences for introducing educators to machine learning and AI technologies.

+## Contribution

+As principal investigator, I provided support and direction to the interdisciplinary and multi-organization team of computer scientists, engineers, educators, and researchers.
+I provided expertise and advising at the intersection of interaction research, emerging technologies, and instructional design.
+I evaluated progress toward objectives through regular meetings, management of the timeline and budget, and reporting to the funding agency.